jamesyoung-15/jamesyoung-15/README.md

 # James Young

 Hello!
+I'm James and I like building random software projects and tinkering with electronics!

 Right now I'm a SWE intern at Granite Telecommunications and am currently pursuing a Master's in Computer Science at Boston University.
 I did my undergraduate degree at The Hong Kong University of Science and Technology in Electronic Engineering (BEng Electronic Engineering).

 - [Website](https://jyyoung.com)
 - [Blog](https://blog.jyylab.com)